rogerkeays/vimjournal/README.md

 ## Known Issues

-  * Syntax highlight doesn't work when the expandable records are folded.
-  * Compact logs need to use a modeline to turn off code folding.
-This saves creating a new file type.
+  * Compact logs should use a `// vim: foldmethod=manual` modeline to improve performance.

 ## Related Resources